View on GitHub

 Using Language in Web Services

-Loading a translation in web services is performed directly using the class Language.
+Loading a translation in web services is performed directly using the class Lang .
 It is possible to make the service send a response based on a language code by adding a get or post parameter with name lang or fall back to default language.
-The developer can use the static method Language::getLabel() to get a language variable.
+The developer can use the static method Lang::getLabel() to get a language variable.

 Code